jayakumar9/Atlas-Account-Vault-09.04.25-V0/README.md

 ## Usage

-1. Register a new account or login with existing credentials
+1. Register a new account:
+   - Fill in your username and email
+   - Create a strong password or use the "Generate Strong Password" button
+   - Toggle password visibility using the eye icon

+2. Login to your account:
+   - Enter your email and password
+   - Use the eye icon to toggle password visibility

+3. Manage your accounts:
-2. Add new accounts with website, username, and password
+   - Add new accounts with website, username, and password
+   - Generate strong passwords for new accounts
+   - Toggle password visibility when viewing or editing
-3. Optionally attach files to account entries
+   - Optionally attach files to account entries
-4. View, edit, or delete stored accounts
+   - View, edit, or delete stored accounts

-5. Monitor system status through the status indicator
+4. Monitor system status through the status indicator

 ## Security Features

 - Password encryption
 - JWT-based authentication
+- Secure password visibility toggle
+- Strong password generation
 - Secure file storage with GridFS
 - Session management
 - Input validation and sanitization